yukijina/project-rails-js-job-search-organizer/README.md

 `rails db:seed`

 ### 5. Start the Rails server
 You can start the rails server using the command given below.
 `bundle rails s`

 Now you can visit the app with http://localhost:3000

+#### Usage of Admin
+Only admin can edit and delete a company and a position.
+If you want to try admin experience, please sign up with admin_code 007.

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/yukijina/project-rails-job-search-organizer.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.